raikar/coding-challenge/json_server_demo/README.md

 ================
 json_server_test with a db.json file
 * locally using docker
-* remotely using kubernetes - kind
+* remotely using kubernetes - kind + metallb

 Deploying locally
 -----------------